-1.0 INTRODUCTION
+1 INTRODUCTION

-This Statistical Data Analysis Work Plan (SDAWP) was prepared by Wood Environment & Infrastructure Solutions, Inc. (Wood) on behalf of Arizona Public Service (APS) for the Four Corners Power Plant (FCPP) located in Fruitland, New Mexico.
-The SDAWP details the scope and implementation of statistical criteria and procedures to evaluate site data in accordance with Coal Combustion Residuals (CCR) groundwater monitoring and corrective action requirements detailed in 40 Code of Federal Regulations (CFR) Sections (§) 257.90 through 257.98 (herein referred to as the CCR Rule) (Federal Register, 2018).
+This Statistical Data Analysis Work Plan (SDAWP) has been prepared in collaboration by WSP USA (WSP) formerly conducting business as Wood Environment & Infrastructure Solutions, Inc. (Wood) and Geoscience Consulting Strategies LLC on behalf of Arizona Public Service Company (APS) for the Four Corners Power Plant (FCPP, Four Corners, or the Site) located in Fruitland, New Mexico.
+This SDAWP details the scope and implementation of statistical criteria and procedures to evaluate site data for coal combustion residuals (CCR) surface impoundments and landfills (CCR Units) in accordance with CCR requirements detailed in 40 Code of Federal Regulations (CFR) Sections (§) 257.90 through 257.98 (herein referred to as the CCR Rule) (Federal Register, 2020).
+The purpose of this SDAWP is to prescribe a comprehensive workflow that allows practitioners to defensibly evaluate groundwater data and assess if groundwater quality at the FCPP meets the criteria set forth in the CCR Rule.

-This SDAWP was updated in October 2018 to incorporate the evaluation of assessment monitoring data.
+The SDAWP was updated in October 2018 to incorporate the evaluation of assessment monitoring data (Wood, 2018).
 Minor organizational and editorial changes to existing sections of the report were also made for clarity and readability.
-The SDAWP was updated again in May 2020 to reflect the addition of the Return Water Pond (RWP) CCR Unit and associated monitoring well network to the FCPP CCR groundwater monitoring program.
+The SDAWP was updated again in June 2020 to reflect the addition of the Return Water Pond (RWP) CCR Unit and associated monitoring well network to the FCPP CCR groundwater monitoring program (Wood, 2020a).
+This 2022 update to the SDAWP is intended to supplement previous documentation and present a comprehensive approach for performing statistical analyses of site groundwater data from the detection and assessment monitoring programs to corrective action, closure, and post-closure.

-1.1 Objectives
+1.1 OBJECTIVES